anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 {% endhighlight %}

 Now our architecture is completely ready!
 If you ever heard of the terms weights and biases in the context of neural networks, our first two parameters are weights and the third parameter is the bias.
-Weights to get multiplied, biases gets added.
+Weights get multiplied, and biases get added.

 ### 2. Run your neural network and get your output

-We have our network defuned now, we can call its forward function to start getting some output.
-First let's define our data and start predicting values:
+We have our network defined now, we can call its forward function to start getting some output.
+First, let's define our data and start predicting values:

 {% highlight python %}